Return to the Newsroom

 The applicable tax rate in this case is 15% for private individual and 9.5% for pensioner.

 For private individuals covered by social security in an EU member state, the EKHO rate is 9.5%.
-The payer is not obliged to pay EKHO.
+The payer is no longer obliged to pay EKHO.

 Value-added tax (VAT)